Subscribe to the CT4F Newsletter to stay informed!

 Strict scrutiny is designed to strike down laws.
 That's its purpose.

-In our country, a law can only stand if the government can prove it serves a "compelling interest" and is "narrowly tailored" – meaning it's the least restrictive way to achieve that goal.
+Under strict scrutiny, a law can only stand if the government can prove it serves a "compelling interest" and is "narrowly tailored," meaning it's the least restrictive way to achieve that goal.
 Very few laws pass this test.
+Legal analysts say Colorado's law, and laws like it in 23+ states, will almost certainly be struck down under that standard.

 MYTH #7